 Trading in the Prozac for GHB

 A hissing sound is created as the chemicals foam and bubble up.
 Selnick adds water to the concoction, then pops the clear, dense liquid into the microwave for six minutes.
 He’s just cooked up a liquid concentrate of GHB.
-A computer screen illuminates the room as Selnick pours the liquid into a glass of juice and begins to sip casually from it.
+A computer screen illuminates the room as Selnick pours the liquid into a glass of orange juice and begins to sip casually from it.

 “It is the one and only substance I hold responsible for allowing me to quit drinking.
 Four years — I haven’t had a drink.”
 He also credits it with allowing him to abandon his 25 year cocaine habit — something he said he has no desire to do, but is being forced to do by the state.
-This, too, he said, “would not have been even remotely possible if it wasn’t for the [GHB].
-GHB helps on a wide panacea of levels.”
+This, too, he said, “would not have been even remotely possible if it wasn’t for the G. GHB helps on a wide panacea of levels.”

 “I have a good body, and I do no exercise.
 I’m skinny and I have good muscle tone,” she said.
 “Genetically, I shouldn’t have this body.
-I know it wouldn’t be this good if I didn’t do G.” Benetto said though she’s mostly a daytime user, she will also occasionally take GHB if she only has a few hours to get a night’s sleep.
-She said that since it takes users immediately into a deep sleep, she will wake up feeling good.
+I know it wouldn’t be this good if I didn’t do G.” Although she’s mostly a daytime user, Benetto will also occasionally take GHB if she only has a few hours to get a night’s sleep.
+Since it takes users immediately into a deep sleep, she reports she wakes up feeling good.

 Carlos purchases his GHB by the liter for about $40 or $50.
 Like Delph, he takes a relatively large dose of GHB in the morning and then follows it up with three to five milliliters up to 15 times a day.
 To pay for his own stash, he makes a profit reselling it for $100 a liter to former alcoholics, weight lifters, and even bartenders and shop owners at well-known Boulder establishments.

 The Great GHB Debate